c-okelly/Assignment_3_Software_Engineering-/README.md

 The system should carry out internal testing to ensure that it is running accuratly.

+After running all the instructions I found that the total number of occupised seats is 400410.

 All code in this project can be reused under the MIT License (MIT).